gbdev/gb-asm-tutorial/src/part3/project-structure.md

 ## Compilation

 Compilation is done via a Makefile.
 This makefile can be run using the `make` command.
-Make should be preinstalled on linux and Mac systems.
-For windows users, check out [cygwin](https://www.cygwin.com/).
+Make should be preinstalled on Linux and Mac systems.
+For Windows users, check out [cygwin](https://www.cygwin.com/).

 Without going over everything in detail, here’s what the makefile does: